Get 80% off your plan for your first 6 months.*

 What is net pay?

-Net pay is the actual amount deposited into your bank account after all deductions are removed from your gross pay.
-Also called take-home pay, this is always lower than your gross salary.
+Net pay is the actual amount deposited into your bank account after all deductions.
+Also called take-home pay, it reflects your actual spending money after deductions.

-Net pay = Gross pay minus all deductions, including:
+Net pay = Gross pay − All deductions

 What deductions are taken from gross pay?

-You subtract several deductions from gross pay to calculate net pay.
-While these can vary, most UK employees will see the following on their payslip.
+Deductions are amounts subtracted from your gross pay to calculate net pay.
+While these vary by individual circumstances, most UK employees see the following on their payslip.

 National Insurance (NI)

-National Insurance contributions build your entitlement to certain state benefits, such as the State Pension and Maternity Allowance.
-The amount you pay depends on your employment status and how much you earn.
+National Insurance (NI) contributions build your entitlement to state benefits like the State Pension and Maternity Allowance.
+You pay National Insurance if you're an employee earning more than £242 per week from one job (2024/25 tax year).
+The amount depends on your employment status and earnings.

 Pension contributions